 Clause 8.2.1 of ISO 9001 is replaced by the following requirement:

-For the purpose of this document ‘customer satisfaction’ is in relation to the Service Facilities compliance with the relevant requirements of IEC 60079-17.
+For the purpose of this document ‘customer satisfaction’ is in relation to the Ex Service Facilities compliance with the relevant requirements of IEC 60079-14 and IEC 60079-17.
 However additional measures of customer satisfaction according to ISO 9001 are encouraged.

 Internal audit